-The Carter Family was a traditional American folk music group that recorded between 1927 and 1956.
+The Carter Family was a traditional US-American folk music group that recorded between 1927 and 1956.
 Their music had a profound impact on bluegrass, country, Southern Gospel, pop and rock musicians as well as on the U.S. folk revival of the 1960s.
 They were the first vocal group to become country music stars.
-Their recordings of songs such as Wabash Cannonball, Can the Circle Be Unbroken, Wildwood Flower, Keep On the Sunny Side and I'm Thinking Tonight of My Blue Eyes made them country standards.
-The latter's tune was used for Roy Acuff's The Great Speckled Bird, Kitty Wells' It Wasn't God Who Made Honky Tonk Angels and Hank Thompson's The Wild Side of Life making the song a hit all over again in other incarnations.
+Their recordings of songs such as "Wabash Cannonball", "Can the Circle Be Unbroken", "Wildwood Flower", "Keep On the Sunny Side" and "I'm Thinking Tonight of My Blue Eyes" made them country standards.
+The latter's tune was used for Roy Acuff's "The Great Speckled Bird", Hank Thompson's "The Wild Side of Life" and Kitty Wells' "It Wasn't God Who Made Honky Tonk Angels", making the song a hit all over again in other incarnations.